 Backyard composting is a great way to reduce waste.
-The City of St. Louis Park’s requirements for setting up a compost bin are summarized on this page.
+The City of St. Louis Park’s requirements for setting up a compost bin are summarized below.
 You can find more useful tips on how to start composting on Minnesota Pollution Control Agency’s website.

-Composting DOs and DON’Ts
+Composting dos and don'ts

-DO compost leaves, grass clippings, straw, non-woody and woody plant trimmings, sawdust, raw fruit and vegetables scraps, dry eggshells, tea bags and coffee grounds.
+Do compost leaves, grass clippings, straw, non-woody and woody plant trimmings, sawdust, raw fruit and vegetables scraps, dry eggshells, tea bags and coffee grounds.

-DO NOT compost meat, bones, grease, eggs, dairy products, whole or partial animals, feces, or inorganic materials such as rock, plastics or synthetic fibers.
+Do not compost meat, bones, grease, eggs, dairy products, whole or partial animals, feces or inorganic materials such as rock, plastics or synthetic fibers.

 Compost must be properly maintained at all times to minimize odors and to promote effective decomposition of the materials in a safe, secure and sanitary manner.